A Deep Exploration into Public Power for Pittsburg

 Over the last two years, we have met numerous times with our current provider, local stakeholders, large electricity users such as USD 250, Via Christi Hospital and Pittsburg State University, power suppliers, other communities in Kansas and potential partners.

 These groups referred us to additional stakeholders who we’ve met with as we explored multiple paths looking at different electricity options that might improve reliability, stabilize costs and make Pittsburg a more attractive place for businesses and citizens.

-This comprehensive and deliberate approach has brought us to where we are today, which is the recommendation that we need to take the next logical step and undertake an in-depth analysis into the option of public power on behalf of the citizens, businesses and industries of Pittsburg.
+The results of the feasibility study led us to take the next logical step and undertake an in-depth analysis of the option of public power on behalf of the citizens, businesses and industries of Pittsburg.

-Our next step requires that we engage a qualified, experienced team to conduct negotiations and the detailed analysis of technical, legal and financial aspects involved in creating a public power utility for Pittsburg.
+This team of energy consultants will conduct negotiations and the detailed analysis of technical, legal and financial aspects involved in creating a public power utility for Pittsburg.

 This expert team, alongside external partners, will further explore and analyze the economic viability, benefits and risks of public power and answer the outstanding questions that we cannot answer ourselves.
 The team will also walk us through the steps that will be necessary if we choose to establish a public power utility, and provide projections of operational and financial needs into the future.

 Even if we find that public power isn’t a feasible option, the information we uncover will still be valuable.
 That’s because we’ll have the facts we need to make the best decision for our community, as well as potential alternative solutions and the negotiating advantage we need with our electricity partner.